isomerpages/moe-acsi/_business-management/Business Management New Syllabus(first assessment in 2024).md

 The research project would be mainly secondary research driven.
 Primary research is allowed as well.

 The 1800-word research project is to be written with the help of 3-5 supporting documents (to be attached)

+**External Assessment: HL and SL**

+ **Paper 1: Case Study Paper**

+**Assessment Weightage:** HL 25% SL 35%

+**Time:** 1 hour 30 mins **(**for both HL and SL)

+Based on a pre-released statement that specifies the context and background for an unseen case study.

+Section A (20 marks)

+Syllabus content: Units 1–5 excluding HL extension topics.
+Students to answer all structured questions

+Section B (10 marks)

+Syllabus content: Units 1–5 excluding HL extension topics.
+Students to answer one out of two extended response questions

+**Paper 2: Quantitative Focus Paper**

+**Assessment Weightage:** HL 30% SL 35%

+**Time:** HL 1hour 45 mins, SL 1 hour 30 mins

+Based on unseen stimulus material with quantitative focus.
+The paper is different for HL and SL.

+Section A (20 marks)

+Syllabus content: Units 1–5 including HL extension topics for the HL Paper.
+Students (HL and SL) to answer all structured questions

+Section B (20 marks)

+Syllabus content: Units 1–5 including HL extension topics for the HL paper.
+Student (HL and SL) to answer one out of two structured questions.

+**Paper 3 : Social Enterprise Paper  (HL only)**

+**Assessment Weightage:** HL 25%

+**Time**:  1 hour 15 mins

+Based on unseen stimulus material about a social enterprise.
+Curriculum time will be allocated for the discussions and research into social enterprises.

+Syllabus content: Unit 1–5 including HL extension topics

+Student answer one compulsory question based on the unseen stimulus material (25 marks)